Shao-Ching Chiang: Detroit Tigers

 On December 18, 2019, Chiang signed a minor league contract with the Detroit Tigers.
 Chiang did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 Fubon Guardians

 On February 25, 2021, Chiang agreed to a development contract with the Fubon Guardians of the Chinese Professional Baseball League.
 The team subsequently selected him first overall in the 2021 Chinese Professional Baseball League draft.

 International career

-Chiang represented Chinese Taipei at the 2014 Asian Games and 2017 World Baseball Classic.
-In the 2014 Asian Games in South Korea, winning a silver medal with Chinese Taipei.
+Chiang represented Taiwan (Chinese Taipei) at the 2014 Asian Games and 2017 World Baseball Classic.
+In the 2014 Asian Games in South Korea, winning a silver medal with Taiwan.
 In the 2017 World Baseball Classic, he pitched 4 1/3 innings in one appearance against the Netherlands.

-Chiang again represented Chinese Taipei in the 2019 WBSC Premier12 as a starting pitcher against Puerto Rico in the Opening Round, and against Mexico in the Super Round.
+Chiang again represented Taiwan in the 2019 WBSC Premier12 as a starting pitcher against Puerto Rico in the Opening Round, and against Mexico in the Super Round.
 In total, he pitched 11.2 innings with 13 strikeouts and ERA 2.31.
 His strong performance later attracted many MLB and NPB inquiries.
 He ultimately ended up in the Detroit Tigers minor league system.